Skip to main content

 General Enrollment Procedures for Clinics:

-1. Students will be enrolled in Clinics in the same manner as any other courses (e.g., JD students should request the clinic during advance registration, and 3L students are given enrollment priority).
-An exception is the Detkin Intellectual Property & Technology Clinic, which requires a separate application.
+2. Students will be enrolled in Clinics in the same manner as any other courses (e.g., JD students should request the clinic during advance registration, and 3L students are given enrollment priority).
+An exception is the Detkin Intellectual Property & Technology Legal Clinic, which requires a separate application.

-4. All Clinics continue through the end of the Law School’s examination period.
-Seminars will end on the date that regular classes end, but students will be responsible to complete their client casework through the end of the examination period.
+5. All Clinics continue through the end of the Law School’s examination period.
+Though seminars will end on the date that regular classes end, students will be responsible to complete their client casework through the end of the examination period.

-5. Students who request a Clinic as a primary request during advance registration but do not secure enrollment are placed on a waitlist.
-The Registrar’s Office will reach out by email to students on the waitlist if space becomes available.
+6. Students who request a Clinic as a primary request during advance registration but do not secure enrollment are placed on a waitlist.
+The Clinic or the Registrar’s Office will reach out by email to students on the waitlist if space becomes available.
+Students will have a limited amount of time to respond to the waitlist offer before the seat is offered to the next student on the list.

 7. Students who elect to use their enrollment in a Clinic toward their Public Service requirement may be able to receive one less credit for the Clinic in exchange for 35 hours of pro bono credit.
 Students should contact the Toll Public Interest Center Office about the necessary paperwork.